Blazemeter/RTEPlugin/README.md

 ## Usage

 ### Using it as a Maven dependency
-To use the emulator as Maven dependency include in `pom.xml`:
+If you use Maven, just include the following dependency in `pom.xml`:

 ```xml
   <dependency>